 - Take yourself less seriously while continue doing your best work.
 Hint: joy and playfulness will guide you.

-Here is a reflection from a few friends whom I’ve have the pleasure of helping.
+Here are some reflections from a few clients whom I’ve have the pleasure of helping.

 “Khuyen has modeled much of the thought and behavior that has made me a more joyful and resilient individual today.
 He has taught me to see the magic in the everyday. […] I am always trying to refine my own capacity for compassionate listening, and there’s no one better person to learn this practice from than Khuyen.
 He is able to listen so deeply and clearly that he can inhabit another person’s experience.
-His perspective is always refreshing and energizing, especially for minds conditioned by Western culture and thought.”—Conor Ward – Artist / Designer—
+His perspective is always refreshing and energizing, especially for minds conditioned by Western culture and thought.”

 “Khuyen brings deep, reflective wisdom to our conversations.
 He is the best kind of mirror; a mirror that reflects back at you the things you most need reflected in that moment.
 One of his greatest gifts is as a keen observer of what it means to be human and how we can all step into a journey of transforming our own stories.
 Speaking with him is an exercise in learning how to converse better with yourself. “